 MotoGP Technology You Can Actually Own.

 YZF-R1 is unlike anything before.
-Benefitting from even more MotoGP technology for 2012 with new seven-level traction control and the World GP 50th Anniversary livery option.
-The World GP livery includes a 50th Anniversary emblem on top of the fuel tank and a special numbered plate showing the production number of only 2000 units that will be produced worldwide.
+Benefitting from even more MotoGP technology for 2012 with new seven-level traction control.
 From the track to the street, it truly is "the 1."

 • For 2012, the YZF-R1 receives another benefit from MotoGP® technology – a seven-level Traction Control System.
 The system has been developed so the rider does not feel any unnatural or harsh intervention from the system.
 In addition, traction control can aid in reducing tire wear due to less wheel spin.
 Coupled with the three level D-Mode electronics throttle response control, riders have 21 different choices available to tailor the YZF-R1 to their riding preference.